-Candidates announce bids for 2021 Board of Trustees elections
+Candidates announce 2022 election bids for AOA Board of Trustees

 Dr. DeVleming is a past president of the Optometric Physicians of Washington (OPW) as well as a past president of the Inland Society of OPW.

-Ronald L. Benner, O.D., of Montana, has filed for the office of AOA vice president after serving on the board since 2015.
-Currently, Dr. Benner serves as chair of the Finance Committee and as a member of the Executive Committee, Investment Committee, and the 401(k) Committee.
-He is liaison to the Content Review Board, Education Committee, and the Quality Improvement and Registries Committee.
-Dr. Benner also is the board liaison to the Council on Research, the Association of Regulatory Boards of Optometry and to the affiliate associations of Alabama, Arkansas, Kentucky, Louisiana, Mississippi, West Virginia state affiliates, University of Pikeville College of Optometry and University of Alabama at Birmingham School of Optometry.
-Dr. Benner's past board work includes serving as liaison to the Contact Lens and Cornea Section, Faculty & Student Membership Liaisons, Membership Development Committee, InfantSEE & Children's Vision Committee, Vision Rehabilitation Committee, AOAExcel ®, Federal Relations Committee, State Government Relations Committee and Third Party Center Executive Committee.
-He also served on the AOA-Political Action Committee (AOA-PAC), serving as chair from 2010 to 2015.
+Ronald L. Benner, O.D., of Montana, has filed for the office of AOA president-elect.
+Dr. Benner, who was first elected to the Board of Trustees in 2015, currently serves as AOA vice president.
+He also serves as chair of the AOA Finance Committee and as a member of the Executive Committee, Investment Committee and the 401(k) Committee.
+He is liaison to the Education Committee and the Quality Improvement and Registries Committee.
+Dr. Benner also is the board liaison to the Council on Research, the Association of Regulatory Boards of Optometry and to affiliates in Alabama, Arkansas, Kentucky, Louisiana, Mississippi, West Virginia, University of Pikeville College of Optometry and University of Alabama at Birmingham School of Optometry.
+Dr. Benner's past board work includes serving as liaison to the Contact Lens and Cornea Section, Faculty & Student Membership Liaisons, Membership Development Committee, InfantSEE ® & Children's Vision Committee, Vision Rehabilitation Committee, AOAExcel ®, Federal Relations Committee, State Government Relations Committee, and Third Party Center Executive Committee.

-Dr. Benner is a past president of the Montana Optometric Association and chair of the board of directors for the Great Western Council of Optometry.
+Dr. Benner is a past president of the Montana Optometric Association.

-Steven T. Reed, O.D., of Mississippi, has filed for the office of AOA secretary-treasurer after serving on the board since 2016.
-Currently, Dr. Reed serves as liaison to the Investment Committee, Constitution and Bylaws Committee, and Finance Committee.
-He serves as the liaison trustee to AOAExcel, Paraoptometric Resource Committee, Membership Development Committee, the American Board of Optometry, and the World Council of Optometry.
-He serves as the board liaison to the state affiliates of Connecticut, District of Columbia, Delaware, New Hampshire, New Jersey, Ohio and Pennsylvania as well as the Ohio State University College of Optometry and the Pennsylvania College of Optometry.
-Dr. Reed's past board work includes serving as liaison to the Health Policy Institute, New Technology Committee, Sports and Performance Vision Committee, Third Party Center Executive Committee, Faculty and Student Membership Liaisons Committee, State Government Relations Committee, Faculty Resource Committee, Membership Development Committee, and the Contact Lens and Cornea Section.
+Steven T. Reed, O.D., of Mississippi, has filed for the office of vice president.
+He was first elected to the board in 2016 and currently serves as secretary-treasurer.
+Dr. Reed is liaison to the Investment Committee, Constitution and Bylaws Committee, and Finance Committee.
+He serves as the liaison trustee to AOAExcel ®, Paraoptometric Resource Committee, Membership Development Committee, the American Board of Optometry, and the World Council of Optometry.
+He also is board liaison to the state affiliates in Connecticut, District of Columbia, Delaware, New Hampshire, New Jersey, Ohio and Pennsylvania as well as at The Ohio State University College of Optometry and the Pennsylvania College of Optometry.
+Dr. Reed's past board work includes serving as liaison to the Health Policy Institute, New Technology Committee, Sports and Performance Vision Committee, Third Party Center Executive Committee, Faculty and Student Membership Liaisons Committee, State Government Relations Committee, Membership Development Committee and the Contact Lens and Cornea Section.

-Previously, Dr. Reed served on the AOA Communications/Public Affairs Committee.
-He also served as the AOA National Keyperson Coordinator for Mississippi.
-Dr. Reed is a past president of the Mississippi Optometric Association and the Southwest Optometric Society.
+Dr. Reed is a past president of the Mississippi Optometric Association (MOA) and the Southwest Optometric Society.

 Dr. Bowen is a past president of the Colorado Optometric Association.